carboML/Price_predictor/README.md

 ## Results

-After fitting and comparing 2 different regression models, `linearRegressor`and `KNeigbors` in a 5 step hyperparameter tunning process, I came up with one conclusion.
+After fitting and comparing 3 different regression models, `linearRegressor`and `KNeigbors`  and `Decission tree regression ` the best model in this case is `linearRegressor`.

-The best way to predict a car price is to

-- 1.-Ignore the car model when training the model.
-This makes the algorithm way more complex without an improvement in performance.
-- 2.-Use linear regression model
-- 3.-Use a polynomial factor of 2.
-Thanks to the model, we are able to predict the price of a not yet seen car with 87% accuracy.

 ## Conclusion